Angus Beith

 Angus Beith (born 22 February 1996) is a Scottish former professional footballer.
 Beith played as a midfielder for Heart of Midlothian, Stirling Albion, Stenhousemuir, Stranraer and Inverness Caledonian Thistle.
 Due to a hip injury, Beith was forced to retire aged 23.
+He is currently the Heart of Midlothian B team head coach.

 Club career

 Heart of Midlothian

 Beith joined Heart of Midlothian aged 9.
 He was first included in a matchday squad on 31 August 2013, remaining an unused substitute for their 2–0 defeat away to Inverness Caledonian Thistle in the Scottish Premiership.
 He featured on the substitutes' bench in 12 more games that season, without entering the field, in a campaign which ended in relegation from the top flight.
 He made his Hearts debut on 20 August 2014, in the second round of the Scottish Challenge Cup away to Livingston, playing 85 minutes of a 4–1 loss before being replaced by fellow debutant Sean McKirdy.

 On 27 November 2014, he was loaned to Scottish League One team Stirling Albion on an emergency loan into early January.
 The next day, he made his debut for them, playing the entirety of their 0–2 home loss to Raith Rovers in the fourth round of the Scottish Cup.
 On 6 December, he played his first game in the Scottish Professional Football League, a 2–3 loss to Peterhead at the Forthbank Stadium.
 The first senior goal of his career came on 27 December, Stirling's third as they went from 3–1 up to lose 3–4 at home to Greenock Morton.
 His loan was extended, by request to Hearts manager Robbie Neilson, until the conclusion of the season.
 Beith made 18 league appearances on his loan, with one goal, as the team were relegated to the Scottish League Two.

 On 25 March 2016, Beith joined Scottish League One club Stenhousemuir on a 28-day emergency loan, and played five full matches during his month at Ochilview Park.
 He returned to Stirling on 28 October 2016 on a month's loan, extended to January 2017, and totalled 10 games, all starts.
 He was sent off on 24 December at the end of a 2–2 draw at Montrose for foul and abusive language.

 After returning to Hearts, Beith made his Scottish Premiership debut on 29 January 2017 in a 4–0 loss at league leaders Celtic, replacing Perry Kitchen for the last nine minutes.

 Beith was loaned to Stranraer in November 2017.
 He won the League One player of the month award for January 2018, having scored goals in wins against Raith Rovers, Albion Rovers and Airdrie.